MattFritter/COSC419/Labs/Lab5/README.md

 If you receive an error saying that the Fail2Ban package is not available, double check that you have properly installed ```epel-release``` - refer back to Lab 1 for details.

 Now that Fail2Ban is installed, we can configure it.
-Referring back to the example slide from Lecture 5 and the configuration basics slide, edit the configuration file at ```/etc/fail2ban/jail.local``` to do the following:
+Referring back to the example slide from Lecture 5 and the configuration basics slide, create the configuration file ```/etc/fail2ban/jail.local``` to do the following:

 * Ban malignant users for ten minutes
 * Use a finding time frame of five minutes